kouphax/sbt-tasks/README.md

     ...

 This allows you to do `sbt printy` on the command line to run the associated `Printy` task.

+If you want to also add a bit of descriptive text for your task you can call `installTask` with an extra argument

+    ...
+    installTask("printy", "Prints a pointless message")
+    ...

 ### Wait so how does `sbt-tasks` know what task to run?